 Pakistan is predominantly Muslim but has a small Christian community.

-Meanwhile, police in Islamabad reported the Friday arrest of an al Qaeda member thought to be involved in several attacks.
+Meanwhile, police in Islamabad reported Friday that an al Qaeda member thought to be involved in several attacks was arrested.

-Bin Yamin, a senior police official in Islamabad, identified the militant as Rao Shakir Ali.
+Bin Yamin, a senior police official in Islamabad, identified the suspect as Rao Shakir Ali.

-He is suspected of being involved in strikes on several targets, such as the Danish Embassy, police and a hotel, and is also suspected of targeting a rally for Chief Justice Iftikhar Chauhdary, authorities said.
+Police believe he was involved in strikes on targets such as the Danish Embassy, a rally of Chief Justice Iftikhar Chauhdary, police, and a hotel.

-The suspect is a resident of Sargodha, which is 165 kilometers (more than 100 miles) northwest of Lahore and has a house in Rawalpindi that has been used to facilitate insurgent acts, police said.
+The suspect is a resident of Sargodha, which is 165 kilometers (about 100 miles) northwest of Lahore and has a house in Rawalpindi that has been used to facilitate insurgent acts, police said.